CxImage is a C++ class to manage almost any kind of images.

 newImage->LoadResource(FindResource(NULL,MAKEINTRESOURCE(IDR_PNG1),

-//Load the resource IDR_JPG1 from DLL
+"PNG"),CXIMAGE_FORMAT_PNG);or//Load the resource IDR_JPG1 from DLL

 CxImage* newImage = new CxImage();